-Statins prevent cancer in heart transplant recipientsMay 20th, 2012 in Cardiology /
+Statins prevent cancer in heart transplant recipientsMay 20, 2012 in Medicine & Health / Cardiology

 Statins prevent cancer and reduce death from all causes in heart transplant recipients.
 The findings were independent of cholesterol levels.